 Yes, exercise.
 We love it.
 Cross country skiing is definitely exercise.
 Like we said, we didn’t expect to be so challenged with the coordination side of things… or the physically exhausting bit either.
 We’re both in good shape.
 Great shape even.
 Cross country skiing is a workout unlike any other.
-You’re using your groins, hips, hammys and everything so differently that you normally would.
+You’re using your groins, hips, hamstrings and everything so differently that you normally would.

 Tip: like with any exercise, stretch afterwards.
 You’ll be glad you did.
 Also, like we just said above: WATER.
 Drink loads of it following a strenuous day on the snow.

-This also makes it really tough to gage where you are in terms of the loop (if you’re on a loop) and when you should make the decision to head back.
+This also makes it really tough to gauge where you are in terms of the loop (if you’re on a loop) and when you should make the decision to head back.
 Yeah, man-made landmarks are helpful to guide you and show you just how far you’ve come.
 We didn’t love being lost in the snowy wilderness (albeit on a well worn trail) and unsure of how long it would be until we were home.

 Tip: smartphones have GPS.
 Before you’re too far into the woods, be sure you’ve downloaded the map of the area.
 Using an app like MyTracks or your favorite running program can help you create a map of your route and show you both what you’ve accomplished and how much farther until you’re done.